-- 2 Yes, the core curriculum includes strategies for taking an environmental history. - Only elective coursework includes strategies for taking an environmental history. - 0 No, the curriculum does not include strategies for taking an environmental history.
+Yes, the core curriculum includes strategies for taking an environmental history.
+(2 points)

+Only elective coursework includes strategies for taking an environmental history.
+(1 point)

+No, the curriculum does not include strategies for taking an environmental history.
+(0 points) Score Assigned: 2 Score explanation: At Faculty of Medicine of the University of Porto students are taught the